Chapter 5

 Shelburne succeeds Lord North as Prime Minister.

-not agree until its ally Spain wins back Gibraltar – and so Americans break
+not agree until its ally Spain wins back Gibraltar and

 alliance with France and make peace with Britain in 1782.